Crime Fiction in Europe

 The exhibition continues on the website, with a series of dossiers on, among other topics, the typology of the crime novel, television crime series, rural crime fiction, and the clue in the detective novel.
 The site also provides references to numerous video and audio resources, and offers its visitors a quiz to test their knowledge.

-The exhibition runs from March 6th to July 4th, 2020 Admission is free.
-Closed on Sundays, Mondays and holidays.
+The exhibition runs from March 6th to December 31th, 2020.
+Admission is free.

 Adrien Frenay, academic, instructor at the University of Nanterre/Paris X